Rev/Combat-Master-Global-Chatspam/README.md

 # Combat-Master-Global-Chatspam
-Source code of the chatspam that was seen by all players on the games re-release in January.
+Source code of the chatspam that was seen by all players on the games re-release in January 2022.